aws/amazon-chime-sdk-ios/guides/configuring_remote_video_subscriptions.md

 ```

-`updateVideoSoueceSubscription` will trigger the remote selection logic based on the priority settings of each video then update the tile management accordingly.
+`updateVideoSourceSubscription` will trigger the remote selection logic based on the priority settings of each video then update the tile management accordingly.